hso-nn/crm-sdk/WebAPI.md

 ## 2.4) RetrieveEntitySet
 This class is used by retrieveEntity after finding the entitySetName and can be used when entitySetName is known already.
-The retrieveEntitySet method has three parameters:
+The retrieveEntitySet method has three arguments:
 * entitySetName
 * entityId
 * queryOptions (odata query string)